mongodb/terraform-provider-mongodbatlas/website/docs/r/ldap_configuration.html.markdown

 # mongodbatlas_ldap_configuration

 `mongodbatlas_ldap_configuration` provides an LDAP Configuration resource.
-This allows ldap configuration to be created.
+This allows an LDAP configuration for an Atlas project to be crated and managed.
+This endpoint doesn’t verify connectivity using the provided LDAP over TLS configuration details.
+To verify a configuration before saving it, use the resource to [verify](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/INTMDB-114/website/docs/r/ldap_verify.html.markdown) the LDAP configuration.

 ## Example Usage